FoodAndCode/foodandcode.github.io/pages/kittens.md

 ---
 layout: page
 #subheadline: Templates
-title:  "ManifesTroCool"
+title:  "Curious of the Food&Code Workshop?"
-teaser: "Because a simple Manifesto was not uptight enough."
+teaser: "You're in the right place."
 #breadcrumb: true

 header: